Graygzou/graygzou.github.io/jekyll/collections/_project-pages/side/graygzou.github.io.markdown

 project_links:
   - name: github
     url: https://graygzou.github.io/
-goals:
+additional-sections:
-  - Automatise my website to avoid spending hours to update it.
+  - name: goals
-  - Learn Jekyll and Liquid tag system.
+    list: ["Automatise my website to avoid spending hours to update it.", "Learn Jekyll and Liquid tag system.",
-  - Build an automatisation flow to run all kind of stuffs before deploying it to GitHub.
+           "Build an automatisation flow to run all kind of stuffs before deploying it to GitHub."]
 ---
 <!---
 Gregoire Boiron <gregoire.boiron@gmail.com>